rmrk-team/evm/docs/implementations/RMRKNestableMultiAssetImpl.md

 function getActiveAssetPriorities(uint256 tokenId) external view returns (uint16[])
 ```

-Used to retrieve active asset priorities of a given token.
+Used to retrieve the priorities of the active resoources of a given token.

 *Asset priorities are a non-sequential array of uint16 values with an array size equal to active asset  priorites.*